dnsimple/dnsimple-developer/content/use-cases/domain-registration.markdown

 raise 'Domain is not available' unless domain.available
 ~~~

-In case the requested domain is not available we raise an error, as a way to stop the execution of our code, however, you may want to handle it more gracefully, informing your customers that the domain is taken and they should explore other options.
+If the requested domain is not available, we raise an error as a way to stop the execution of our code.
+However, it's a good idea to inform your customers that the domain is taken and they should explore other options.

 ## Gather extended attributes for the domain

-Some ccTLDs such as **.FR**, **.ASIA**, **.EU**, etc. have additional information that needs to be provided to register a domain.
+Some ccTLDs, like **.FR**, **.ASIA**, **.EU**, etc. require additional information to register the domain.

 To do this, we can add a method to our adapter that makes a call and gets the extended attributes for a TLD.